-In some cases, companies maintain knowledge bases that are relevant not just to their own customers, but to anyone interested in their particular field.
-Consider for example Blue Nile’s diamond buying guide, an educational knowledge base filled with information useful for anyone in the market for a diamond.
+In some cases, companies maintain knowledge bases that are relevant not just to their own customers but to anyone interested in their particular field.
+Consider, for example, Blue Nile’s diamond buying guide: an educational knowledge base filled with information useful for anyone in the market for a diamond.

 Much of customer service is basic information transfer — the customer has a gap in their knowledge that is preventing them from achieving some goal, and the customer service team steps in to fill that gap.
+For example:

 Questions like these can be addressed through multiple means, such as improving your product or service design, better labeling, and upfront training.
 But there will always be people who need more help.

-Recent research shows that a majority of people prefer to find their own answer first before they will reach out for help.
+Many people prefer self-service.
+Research shows that a majority of people prefer to find their own answer first before they will reach out for help.
 A knowledge base is where they will look!

+A knowledge base operates 24/7.
 Even if you have customers on the other side of the world from your customer service team, a knowledge base can be there with them.
 Plus, your knowledge base will never ask for time off to go to Bonnaroo.

+Knowledge can be delivered contextually.
 Customers don’t need to start from page one and read through your whole knowledge base.
 With the right knowledge base software, you can deliver the right piece of information at just the right moment.

+A knowledge base can generate useful insights.
 If you select a knowledge base tool with reporting capabilities, those reports will show you what people are looking for and are finding, the terms they use to search, any gaps you have in your knowledge base, and more.
 You can use that information to improve your knowledge base content — and also your product or service.